tetrascience/ts-logger/README.md

 original input will be the `message` field.

 #### Transport: `file`
-This transport is NOT actively maintained, thus *NOT* recommended.
+This transport is NOT actively maintained, thus please do *NOT* use.

 ### Features